HIPAA-focused IT & Security BAA Available

 Answers for practices evaluating Microsoft 365 support

 Yes.
-This page is mainly for practices already using Microsoft 365 and needing better management, cleaner administration, stronger access control, or more consistent support around accounts and devices.
+This page is mainly for practices already using Microsoft 365 and needing better management, cleaner administration, stronger identity control, or more consistent support around accounts, email, Teams, SharePoint, and devices.
 If the main need is the move into the platform itself, our cloud migration services page is usually the better starting point.

 Yes.
 That is one of the most common situations.
 We often review environments that were built by another provider, a one-time consultant, or internal staff who no longer manage the platform.
 The goal is usually to understand the current state, remove confusion, and create a cleaner support model going forward.